abiyfantaye/DFSR/README.md

 ### Build from source

-- Clone the code to your computer as,
+- Clone the code to your computer as:

 ` $ git clone https://github.com/abiyfantaye/DFSR.git DFSR`